ResearchPawn/ResearchPawn/README.md

 Hey, this is RP (Research Pawn).

-I have zero working coding knowledge, but I know quite some things overall.
+I have zero working coding knowledge, but this is a work in progress, and I LOVE to learn.
 Here's a basic introduction to my online presence and a few other things:

 - What's my goal here?